tdvc/Neural-Representation-of-Open-Surfaces/README.md

 Also, just replace "ssdf" with "gwn", if you want to do inference for the gwn based network.

 ### Surface Reconstruction
 When you are done training, you need to reconstruct the meshes in the training samples in order to find the threshold "k" for the gradient length.
-See the [paper](https://www.thorshammer.dk/papers/Neural_Representation_of_Open_Surfaces.pdf) for more details.
+Please see the [paper](https://www.thorshammer.dk/papers/Neural_Representation_of_Open_Surfaces.pdf) for more details.

 Running surface reconstruction: